FTB Penalty Relief – How to Request a Waiver or Abatement in California

 Frequently Asked Questions

-What types of penalties can the FTB assess?
+What penalties does the California FTB assess?

-How do I apply for FTB penalty relief?
+How do I request FTB penalty relief?

 📣 About the Author